maciekmalachowski/House-price-predictor/README.md

 <h1 align="center" id="installation"> Installation ℹ </h1>

-First, you need to install the requirements contained in the ``requirements.txt``.
-Open your shell and paste the following comands.
+First, you need to install the requirements contained in ``requirements.txt``.
+Open your shell and paste the following commands:
 ```
 pip install -r requirements.txt
 ```
-Then you have to go to ``server`` folder
+Then you have to go to the ``server`` folder
 ```
 cd House-price-predictor/server
 ```
-Next run server with this command
+Next, run the server with this command
 ```
 manage.py runserver
 ```
-After that you will see a link leading to our application and it looks like this:
+After that, you will see a link leading to our application, and it looks like this:
 ```
 http://127.0.0.1:8000/
 ```
-Copy and paste it into browser window to *open the application*.
+Copy and paste it into the browser window to *open the application*.

 <br>

  <h1 align="center" id="fields"> Fields ☑</h1>

-To create your dream house you have many options to choose from, such as:
+To create your dream house, you have many options to choose from, such as:

 - **Lot size in square feet**
 - **General shape of property**